tcuongd/statistical_rethinking/README.md

 ## Resources for Statistical Rethinking, 2nd Edition

-Statistical Rethinking, 2nd Edition is an Applied Bayesian Statistics course and textbook by Richard McElreath.
+Statistical Rethinking, 2nd Edition is an applied Bayesian statistics course and textbook by Richard McElreath.
 The main materials for the course and textbook are available from the main website: https://xcelab.net/rm/statistical-rethinking/

 This repo provides additional resources to accompany the main materials.
 The resources are: